Nancypatel1103/ComplianceClient/ha-Backup-node/backup-node.md

      ![image-22](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/40bbad2f-1c6c-49ad-b7f2-4f65f409f111)

-23. Add and create an eth2 interface in the same way as you created an interface for eth0.
+23. Add and create an **eth3 IP Address** in the same way as you created an interface for eth0.
    **Name**: Enter the **Name** for **ex eth3**.
    **Address**: Enter the **Address** for **ex 172.30.2.254**.
    **Device**: Enter the **Device** for **ex eth3**.